Let me tell you what a preschooler can teach you about storytelling and how people understand the stories we tell?

 Selection by criteria

-My son is now five years old and able to choose his own books.
-He doesn’t just look at the colours anymore, he looks at the stories.
-Sometimes it seems he’s assessing each book as he flicks through the pages before he made his decision.
+When my son was five years old, he was able to choose his own books.
+He wouldn’t just look at the colours anymore, he looked at the stories.
+Sometimes it seemed he was assessing each book as he flicked through the pages before he made his decision.

 Taking advertising back to basics

 Also, if we put two job advertisements side-by-side for the same company and same job, one advertisement from today and one from 2034 or so.
 What would the 2034 advertisement look like?